 Ellie regularly leads training workshops, and presents at conferences to share her ongoing practice-based research into neurodiversity and contemporary performance.
 She also mentors artists and companies looking to make their work more inclusive.

 “Ellie came into Queensmill School and held a teacher parent workshop, which blew me away.
 The parents were so enthusiastic and eager to put this into practice.
 Just being able to give them this opportunity of something new and different meant so much, as these are young people that can rarely access activities in the community and for whom the world can appear so daunting.
 I think especially for our students with more severe Autism, which typically are our sensory children, there are very few outside companies that feel confident and have a good understanding of autism and its huge spectrum that offer such training and support.
 I really feel Ellie offers something invaluable which impressed the whole school.”
 Lucy Capon, Creative Co-ordinator/ASD teacher at Queensmill School

-This network serves as an ongoing creative research project investigating and developing thought and practice in this sector.
+This network aims to be a catalyst and resource for the sector, developing critical thought and best practice in this field.
 If you are interested in becoming an active member, please join the facebook group.
-Here related topics are discussed and debated, support is offered, and professional collaborations sparked.
-There are also links to lots of useful resources.

 You can get in touch with Ellie through the contact page, and check out her CV at the link below: